CCExtractor/sample-platform/install/installation.md

 The `serve_file_download` function in the `utility.py` file implements the generation of a signed URL for the file to be downloaded that would expire after a configured time limit (maximum limit: 7 days) and redirects the client to the URL.

 For more information about Signed URLs, you can refer to the [official documentation](https://cloud.google.com/storage/docs/access-control/signed-urls).

-## Setting up cron job to run tests

-Now the server being running, new tests would be queued and therefore a cron job is to be setup to run those tests.
-The file `mod_ci/cron.py` is to be run in periodic intervals.
-To setup a cron job follow the steps below:
-1. Open your terminal and enter the command `sudo crontab -e`.
-2. To setup a cron job that runs this file every 10 minutes, append this at the bottom of the file
-    ```
-    */10 * * * * python /var/www/sample-platform/mod_ci/cron.py > /var/www/sample-platform/logs/cron.log 2>&1
-    ```
-    Change the `/var/www/sample-plaform` directory, if you have installed the platform in a different directory.

 ## File upload size for HTTP